Olmsted Brothers Gardens

 The Olmsted Brothers, lead by stepbrothers John Charles Olmsted and Frederick Law Olmsted, Jr., designed many of Seattle's original parks a hundred years ago.
 Their father was well-known for designing Central Park and Prospect Park in New York City.

 The walled garden is entered through lovely 100 year old wood gates, and a walkway bordered with flowers and shrubs encircles the sunken garden.
 Steps in the front and back of the garden lead down into the sunken area.
-The central focus of the sunken garden is the reflecting pool, surrounded by a lush lawn.
+The central focus of the sunken garden is the tranquil fountain surrounded by a lush lawn.
 Many pieces of Thornewood's statuary are found in the garden.

 The Olmsteds planted wisteria, purple clematis, climbing hydrangea, and pillar roses in this formal English garden.